AMPTE-UKS: 3-D Electron Analyzer (6 eV-25 keV, 8-Sector, 5-seconds Averaged)

 Electron distribution functions were measured using two hemispherical electrostatic analyzers with microchannel plate detectors.
 The instrument had several operating modes.
-In its primary mode, electron intensities were measured, in 1-seconds periods, in 24 energy channels covering the range 6 eV to 25 keV within 8 angular sectors spanning 180° relative to the spacecraft spin axis.
-Data from a complete 5-seconds UKS spin period were needed to measure the three-dimensional distribution function.
+In its primary mode, electron intensities were measured, in 1-second periods, in 24 energy channels covering the range 6 eV to 25 keV within 8 angular sectors spanning 180° relative to the spacecraft spin axis.
+Data from a complete 5-second UKS spin period were needed to measure the three-dimensional distribution function.
 The geometric factors of the sectors were within the range 0.4 to 1.0 mm2-sr and the energy bandwidth, delta E/E, was 3%.

 3-D Ion Analyzer (10 eV-20 keV/Q, 12-Sector, 5-seconds Averaged)

 The objective of this investigation was to study the three-dimensional ion distributions in the plasma clouds, the solar wind, the magnetosphere, and the boundaries between them and to measure these distributions with high time and angular resolutions.
 The instrument consisted of a pair of 270° spherical electrostatic energy analyzers with microchannel plate detectors that measured the three-dimensional energy/charge distribution of positive ions from 10 eV/Q to 20 keV/Q over the polar angle range 0 to 180° with respect to the spin axis of the spacecraft.
-A complete set of measurements was obtained every 5-seconds spin period.
+A complete set of measurements was obtained every 5-second spin period.